athankefalas/Stitcher/README.md

 ```

-Adding a conformance or inheritance to a dependecy that is of an unrelated type, will produce a runtime error in DEBUG builds.
+Adding a conformance or inheritance to a dependecy that is of an unrelated type, will result in an error when attempting to inject the dependency.

 #### Register Dependencies By Associated Value